Collectors clamor for rare Queen Elizabeth coins and notes

 ($1 = 1.4950 Australian dollars)

-(Reporting by Julie Gordon in Ottawa, additional reporting by Praveen Menon in Sydney, Sarah Mills in London Editing by Deepa Babington)
+(Reporting by Julie Gordon in Ottawa; additional reporting by Praveen Menon in Sydney, Sarah Mills in London; Editing by Deepa Babington and Leslie Adler)

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))